sraddepalli/sraddepalli/README.md

 • Having 15+ years of professional experience in IT with Masters education (MCA).

-• Working as **Platform Engineering Lead / Senior Manager** - Cloud, Security, Data, AI, ML, Generative AI & Prompt Engineering.
+• Working as **Enterprise Architect / Platform Engineering Lead** - Cloud, Security, Data, AI, ML, Generative AI & Prompt Engineering.

 • Helping customers with advisory and delivery services for Cloud Migration engagements.
 Handling multiple projects delivery as part of Platform Engineering team.